-The 457 program uses the the Consolidated Sponsored Occupation List (CSOL) to determine eligibility.
+The 457/TSS program uses the Medium and Long-Term Strategic Skills List (MLTSSL) and the Short-Term Skilled Occupation List (STSOL) to determine eligibility.

-Jobs range from accountants to engineers, vets to flight attendants, and plumbers to journalists.
+Jobs range from accountants to engineers, vets to florists, and plumbers to journalists.

-The Productivity Commission has recommended both the permanent and temporary programs use the same, shorter list, which should be limited to skills in high-demand.
+The change followed a Productivity Commission recommendation that both the permanent and temporary programs use the same, shorter list, limited to skills in high demand.

 Laws mandate that employers pay 457 visa holders comparable wages to those who are employed locally, and there's a minimum salary of $53,000 if a business wants to use the visa.

-Many of them will have brought partners or children with them, which might come close to doubling that number.
+Many of them will have brought partners or children with them.

-Of nearly 12 million workers in Australia, 457 migrants account for less than 1 per cent.
+Of nearly 12 million workers in Australia, 457 migrants account for less than one per cent.

 Other popular temporary work visas offered by the government include New Zealand visas, student visas, temporary graduate visas and working holiday visas.